-Carers UK view: We welcome the proposed £14 a week rise (£5 above inflation) to the UC standard element by 2029/30 that people will receive.
+Carers UK view: We welcome the proposed £7 a week rise to the UC standard element and the additional premium people will receive.
 However, we are concerned that new claimants for the UC health element will receive significantly less financial support relative to existing claimants.
-The reduction of the health element by £47 a week for new claimants would affect the household income of carers and their families who apply for the benefit for the first time after April 2026, where the carer is living with the person they care for.
+This would affect the household income of carers and their families who apply for the benefit for the first time after April 2026, where the carer is living with the person they care for.
+The reduction of the health element by £47 a week will have a very severe impact on claimants.